elahoda/elahoda/README.md

 I'm open to collaborating with any like-minded people on projects.

-Fun fact: I still have my VIC-20.
+Fun facts: I still have my VIC-20, licensed Realtor in PA and NJ, and love to ski.